Cartesian Differential Comonads and New Models of Cartesian Differential Categories: Abstract

 \section{Abstract}

-Cartesian differential categories come equipped with a differential combinator that formalizes the derivative from multi-variable calculus, and also provide the categorical semantics of the differential $\lambda$-calculus.
+Cartesian differential categories come equipped with a differential combinator that formalizes the derivative from multi-variable differential calculus, and also provide the categorical semantics of the differential $\lambda$-calculus.
 An important source of examples of Cartesian differential categories are the coKleisli categories of the comonads of differential categories, where the latter concept provides the categorical semantics of differential linear logic.
 In this paper, we generalize this construction by introducing Cartesian differential comonads, which are precisely the comonads whose coKleisli categories are Cartesian differential categories, and thus allows for a wider variety of examples of Cartesian differential categories.
 As such, we construct new examples of Cartesian differential categories from Cartesian differential comonads based on power series, divided power algebras, and Zinbiel algebras.

 \textbf{Acknowledgements.} The authors would like to thank Kristine Bauer and Robin Cockett for useful discussions.
-The authors would also like to thank Emily Riehl and other anonymous reviewers for editorial comments and suggestions.
-The first author is financially supported by a PIMS--CNRS Postdoctoral Fellowship.
-The second author is financially supported by a NSERC Postdoctoral Fellowship - Award \#: 456414649.
+The authors would also like to thank Emily Riehl and the anonymous reviewers for editorial comments and suggestions.
+For this research, the first author was financially supported by a PIMS--CNRS Postdoctoral Fellowship, and the second author was financially supported by a NSERC Postdoctoral Fellowship - Award \#: 456414649.